PurHur/TweepLister/README.md

 * Automatically follow all users in any of these lists
 * Dump list in machine readable format

-WARNING: Using the follow all feature of this addon may be against the Twitter TOS
+###WARNING: Using the follow all feature of this addon may be against the Twitter TOS

+##Usage:

+Test